alinvlad05/Junit4-Hamcrest-Matchers-Custom/README.md

 are replaced with mock objects. <br/>
 The following Java constructs go up against mocking the  <br/>
 testing impediments:<br/>
-• Constructors initialize testing impediments
+• Constructors initialize testing impediments <br/>
-• Class-level variable declaration and initialization
+• Class-level variable declaration and initialization <br/>
-• The private methods
+• The private methods <br/>
-• The final methods
+• The final methods <br/>
-• The static methods
+• The static methods<br/>
-• The final classes
+• The final classes<br/>
-• Use of new
+• Use of new<br/>
-• Static variable declaration and initialization
+• Static variable declaration and initialization<br/>
-• Static initialization blocks
+• Static initialization blocks<br/>